pdh21/RAS_20210514/Slides/Extreme_SB.md

 ![](assets/emulator_net.png)<!-- .element height="40%" width="40%"-->

 Note:
-To incorporate SED models, we can emulate our favourite SED code using neural networks.
-This is not a new idea, having beenn used to emualte the GRASIl radiatiabve trasnfer code and SPS models.
+Incoporating SED models is not straightforward.
+THey are complex models.
+However, we can emulate our favourite SED code using neural networks.
+This is not a new idea, having been used to emualte the GRASIl radiatiabve trasnfer code and SPS models.
 What is novel, is using them inside a probabilisitic model.
 Not only does Neural net speed up SED fitting, it makes it differentiable, allowing us to use HMC and SGD in inference.
 Build MIMO NeuralNet model Using JAX, an Autograd and XLA python library.
 Used by Numpyro